 Myanmar is a highly ethnically diverse country.
 The Bamar is the largest ethnic group and represents a majority of the population.
 Since Myanmar's independence in 1948, the different ethnic minorities have been subject to various forms of systematic discrimination and deprivation, especially since the military coup and seizure of power in 1962.
 Ethnically driven internal armed conflicts have been recurring since the Myanmar independence.
-3

-Rakhine State, where the Rohingya in Myanmar are concentrated, is found on the western coast of Myanmar, bordering the Bay of Bengal.
-To the north, Rakhine State borders Bangladesh.
-Rakhine State is characterized by poverty and tension between different ethnic and religious groups.
+3 poverty and tension between different ethnic and religious groups.
 The Muslim Rohingya population in Rakhine State has been estimated to be slightly over 1 million.
 The Rakhine Buddhists, estimated to be around 2 million, have long harboured grievance against the Rohingya, regarding them as foreigners with no legitimate claim to reside in the state.
 Beyond the refusal of the Myanmar government to grant the Rohingya citizenship, the Rohingya have been denied access to higher education and suffered restrictions in their freedom of movement.
-Land owned by the Rohingya has been confiscated, Rohingya males have been exploited in forced labour and the Rohingya have been required to comply with restrictions on the number of children.4
+Land owned by the Rohingya has been confiscated, Rohingya males have been exploited in forced labour and the Rohingya have been required to comply with restrictions on the number of children.
+4